 What is the PrintNightmare Vulnerability?

-In the last 48 hours, it seems a new vulnerability is shaking up the IT and Cybersecurity headlines.
+A new vulnerability is shaking up IT and Cybersecurity headlines.
 The vulnerability dubbed “PrintNightmare” has been assigned CVE-2021-1675 by CNA and allows for almost any “Domain User” on an Active Directory network to take over the network with little effort.
-Public exploit code has been published with clear instructions for use which allows anybody with general familiarity in exploitation of systems to execute this attack.
-As of the moment the exploit has been confirmed to work against at least a fully patched Windows 2019 Datacenter server, including one patched with an update Microsoft provided on June 8th, 2021 that was supposed to resolve this issue.
+Public exploit code has been published with clear instructions for use which allows anybody to execute this attack.
+As of the moment, the exploit has been confirmed to work against at least a fully patched Windows 2019 Datacenter server, including one patched with an update Microsoft provided on June 8th, 2021 that was supposed to resolve this issue.
 It seems the fix was incomplete or incorrectly rolled into production.

 The service susceptible to this vulnerability is enabled by default on all Windows Servers including the business-critical Domain Controllers.